Blendify/blender-manual/blender_docs/manual/addons/add_mesh/geodesic_domes.rst

 - This script can be used to create geodesic objects, not limited to domes or spheres.
 - Each mesh type created has it's own set of editable parameters.
 - By editing the parameters, you can create many simple or complex mesh shapes.
-- Create an equal side pyramid, a soccer ball, a wine glass and more.
+- Create an equal sided pyramid, a soccer ball, a wine glass and more.
 - Limited only by your imagination (and some cool math limitations).
 - Create complex mesh deformations with the superformular parameters.
 - In the next section we will cover the menu types and how to use the parameters to "design" your mesh.